 In this article:

-Compared with child and teen accounts, a student account is a step toward financial independence.
-That's because these accounts don't require an adult co-owner like a child or teen checking account does (as long as you're over the legal age for your state).
-This can give you greater flexibility and privacy to manage your cash how you want.
+- Build independence: Compared with bank accounts shared with or controlled by your parents, a student account is a step toward financial independence.
+They don't require an adult co-owner (as long as you're over your state's legal age), which can give you greater flexibility and privacy.

-- No maintenance fee: Checking accounts for students may have no monthly maintenance fees, which is one less expense to worry about when you're on a tight college budget.
+- No maintenance fee: Checking accounts for students may waive monthly maintenance fees, which is one less expense to worry about when you're on a tight college budget.

-- New member bonuses: Account issuers may offer a cash bonus when you sign up, and that money could come in handy if you need some extra cash for books or school equipment.
+- New member bonuses: Account issuers may offer a cash bonus when you sign up, which could come in handy if you need some extra cash for books or school equipment.

-- Campus banking options: You may be able to connect the checking account to your student ID for easier transactions.
+- Campus banking options: If your bank partners with your school, you may be able to connect the checking account to your student ID for easier transactions.
 Debit cards with school branding may also be available.

-- Mobile banking and peer-to-peer (P2P) transfers: Like many other bank accounts, student checking accounts may come with mobile banking features.
-Accounts may also come with P2P transfer capabilities that let you send and receive money.
+- Mobile banking and peer-to-peer (P2P) transfers: Like many other bank accounts, student checking accounts may come with mobile banking features like convenient apps or P2P transfer capabilities, including Zelle, that let you send and receive money immediately.